Dighton Weed Control Services

 Contact Dighton's Department of Public Works for Weed Debris Disposal & Organic Waste Management

-Proper disposal of weed debris and organic waste is essential for environmental protection and regulatory compliance in Dighton.
-Seasonal yard waste collection runs from April–November; residents must use biodegradable paper bags only (no plastic), as required by the Massachusetts Department of Environmental Protection.
+Proper weed debris disposal is essential for environmental protection and regulatory compliance in Dighton.
+Seasonal yard waste collection runs from April–November, requiring the use of biodegradable paper bags only—plastic bags are strictly prohibited per Massachusetts Department of Environmental Protection guidelines.
 Brush must be bundled in maximum 4-foot lengths and weigh no more than 50 pounds per bundle.
-The Transfer Station requires resident permits or stickers, and fees may apply depending on material type and volume.
-Invasive plants like Japanese knotweed, garlic mustard, and purple loosestrife must be bagged and sent to landfill—never composted—to prevent spread.
-Herbicide-treated material requires special handling and coordination with the Board of Health.
-Chemical containers must be triple-rinsed and disposed of at hazardous waste events, never in regular trash or recycling.
+The Transfer Station operates on a permit/sticker system for residents, with posted hours and fee structures.
+Invasive plants such as Japanese knotweed, garlic mustard, and purple loosestrife must be bagged and sent to landfill, not composted, to prevent spread.
+Chemical containers require triple-rinse procedures and must be disposed of at household hazardous waste events—never in regular trash or recycling.
 Disposal in streets, gutters, or storm drains is strictly prohibited and constitutes an MS4 violation.
-Dighton Public Works
+For detailed procedures and accepted materials, coordinate with:

 Understanding Common Weeds & IPM Strategies for Dighton's Glacial Till & Rocky New England Terrain

-Dighton’s landscape is shaped by glacial till and rocky soils, with acidic pH (5.5-6.5) and variable drainage.
-Common broadleaf weeds include dandelions, plantain, white clover, ground ivy, and broadleaf dock.
-Grassy weeds such as crabgrass, foxtail, and annual bluegrass thrive in disturbed areas, while perennial weeds like violets and Canada thistle persist in compacted soils.
-Invasive species—Japanese knotweed, garlic mustard, purple loosestrife, and oriental bittersweet—require vigilant management.
-Integrated Pest Management (IPM) prioritizes:
+Dighton’s landscape is shaped by glacial till, rocky shallow soils, and marine clay lowlands, resulting in acidic soils (pH 5.5-6.5) and variable drainage.
+Common broadleaf weeds include dandelions, plantain, white clover, and ground ivy, while grassy weeds such as crabgrass and annual bluegrass thrive in disturbed areas.
+Invasive species like Japanese knotweed and garlic mustard are high priorities for control.
+Integrated Pest Management (IPM) in Dighton emphasizes:

-• Cultural controls: mow at 3-4 inches, use balanced fertilization (see UMass Soil Testing Lab), core aerate, and overseed with fine fescues.
+- Cultural controls: mow at 3-4 inches, use balanced fertilization (see UMass Soil Testing Lab), core aeration, and overseeding with fine fescues

-• Mechanical controls: hand-weeding, mulching (2-4 inches), landscape fabric, and flame weeding.
+- Mechanical controls: hand-weeding, mulching (2-4 inches), landscape fabric

-• Biological controls: encourage beneficial insects, use competitive plantings, and apply corn gluten meal.
+- Biological controls: encourage beneficial insects, use competitive plantings

 Massachusetts Department of Environmental Protection Requirements for Weed Control & Water Quality Protection

 The Massachusetts Department of Environmental Protection (MassDEP) enforces strict requirements to protect water quality during weed control.
-Coordination with watershed protection programs is essential, especially near streams, rivers, and wetlands.
-Buffer zones of 25-100 feet are required near water bodies, depending on application method, per the Massachusetts Clean Waters Act (M.G.L. c.
+Buffer zones of 25-100 feet are mandated near streams, rivers, and wetlands, with additional restrictions in Zone II wellhead protection areas.
+All applications must comply with the Massachusetts Clean Waters Act (M.G.L. c.
 21).
-Groundwater protection is critical near municipal wells and Zone II wellhead protection areas.
 Use low-drift nozzles and avoid applications during pollinator bloom periods.
-Erosion control measures, such as immediate revegetation and sediment barriers, minimize soil disturbance.
-Permits may be required for chemical applications near wetlands or vernal pools; always consult the Dighton Conservation Commission and comply with the Wetlands Protection Act (M.G.L. c.
+Erosion control is critical—minimize soil disturbance and revegetate bare spots promptly.
+For work near wetlands or vernal pools, consult the Conservation Commission and obtain necessary permits under the Wetlands Protection Act (M.G.L. c.
 131, § 40).
-Dighton Conservation Commission
+For local permitting and buffer zone guidance:

 979 Somerset Avenue, Dighton, MA 02715